jb24000/hangman-game/README.md

 ## 🎯 How to Play
 1. Open the app in your browser (desktop or mobile).
+2. Choose a mode:
+   - **Single Player:** The app picks a random word from the built‑in word bank.
+   - **2‑Player Mode:** Player 1 enters a secret word; Player 2 tries to guess.
-2. **Desktop:** Enter a letter in the input box and click **Guess!**
+3. **Desktop:** Enter a letter in the input box and click **Guess!**
-3. **Mobile:** Tap letters on the custom onscreen keyboard.
+4. **Mobile:** Tap letters on the custom onscreen keyboard.
-4. Correct guesses fill in the word; wrong guesses draw parts of the hangman.
+5. Correct guesses fill in the word; wrong guesses draw parts of the hangman.
-5. Win by guessing the word before the hangman is complete.
+6. Win by guessing the word before the hangman is complete.

 ---

 ## 📌 Future Ideas
 - Add themes (light/dark mode).
 - Score tracking across games.
-- Multiplayer mode.
+- Online multiplayer using AWS/Firebase.

 ---

-⚡ From **a simple Python console game** → to a **modern, responsive, PWA‑ready Hangman app**.
+⚡ From **a simple Python console game** → to a **modern, responsive, PWA‑ready Hangman app with Single & 2‑Player Modes**.